Losant/losant-docs/docs/edge-compute/walkthrough.md

 The Modbus Read Node has three primary configuration sections.
 The first is the endpoint itself, which on our network is located at the address `192.168.1.117` on port `502`.
 You can also adjust the `Unit ID` or `Endianness` if your environment requires those to be changed.

-The next section is the registers to read.
+The next section includes the registers to read.
 This will change greatly depending on what piece of equipment you're reading from, but our Banner Wireless Controller is configured to expose the humidity on Holding Register 0, the temperature in Celsius on Holding Register 1, and the temperature in Fahrenheit on Holding Register 2.
 Each register has a required length field as well.
 In this case, the data is stored in a single register, so the length is set to 1.
 As you read registers, an object is being built on the workflow payload with the value of each register stored on whatever you specified in the `Result Key` field.

 The last configuration section is the `Destination Path`.
 This is where the final result object, with each key specified by the registers, will be placed on the payload.
 So in this example, an object with three keys (humidity, tempC, and tempF) will be put on the payload at `working.modbus`.
 The value at each key will be an array equal to the length configured for that register.